-But as previously discussed in our Job Specialty vs. Versatility section, there is a lingering issue about the skills gap for India’s vast talent pool.
-However, there are efforts being taken by the government, educational institutions and private sector to address the skills gap issue so that a talent pool with the right skills needed by industry will be created.
+But as previously discussed in our Job Specialty vs. Versatility section, there is a lingering issue about the skills gap in India’s vast talent pool.
+However, there are efforts being taken by the government, educational institutions, and private sector to address the skills gap issue so that a talent pool with the right skills needed by industry will be created.

 Since the offshoring industries in the Philippines have been operating for more than 26 years, it is estimated that more than 4 million trained workers have experienced working for foreign companies and servicing foreign customers.
 This means they have gained a wealth of knowledge and skills in their respective specialties.
 About 90% of the population is under 50 years old, which means there is large pool of working age, educated and English proficient workers.

-But as previously mentioned in our Job Specialty vs. Versatility section, there is a skills gap issue about the Philippine’s college graduates that is affecting the quality of its talent pool.
+But as previously mentioned in our Job Specialty vs. Versatility section, there is a skills gap issue among the Philippines’s college graduates that are affecting the quality of its talent pool.
 However, Philippine government agencies are working with the private sector and public and private education institutions to address issues in the education system so that future graduates are better prepared and equipped for the labor market.

-Significant savings due to lower labor costs is one of the major reasons for companies to offshore to India or the Philippines.
+Significant savings due to lower labor costs are one of the major reasons for companies to offshore to India or the Philippines.

-Aside from salaries, offshore companies would also save on other expenses for employees like health insurance, social security, workers’ benefits and other taxes, which are all lower compared to their counterparts in the U.S. Additionally, the favorable exchange rate of the U.S. dollar to the India rupee also has a huge impact in the cost savings for offshoring.
+Aside from salaries, offshoring companies also save on other expenses for employees, like health insurance, social security, workers’ benefits, and other taxes, which are all lower compared to their counterparts in the U.S. Additionally, the favorable exchange rate of the U.S. dollar to the India rupee also has a huge impact in the cost savings for offshoring.

-The Philippine’s per capita income was $3,660 in 2017.
-The daily minimum wage in the Philippines would depend on the region where the worker is located.
-In the National Capital Region where Metro Manila is located, the 2018 daily minimum wage is from 475 to 512 pesos which is equivalent to $8.96 to $9.65 per day.
-This shows that wages in the Philippines are much lower compared to those in the U.S. where the average minimum wage per capita in 2017 was $8.49 per hour.
+The Philippines’ average per capita income was $3,660 in 2017.
+In the National Capital Region where Metro Manila is located, the 2018 daily minimum wage is $8.96 to $9.65 per day.
+This shows that wages in the Philippines are much lower compared to those in the U.S.

-The national and local governments of both countries are actively coordinating with schools, companies, and other stakeholders are working together to improve and sustain the manufacturing and services being offshored in their countries.
-Governments in both India and Philippines are aggressively promoting their respective countries’ advantage as offshoring destinations for companies from the U.S., Europe, and Asia.
+The national and local governments of both countries are actively coordinating with schools, companies, and other stakeholders who are working together to improve and sustain the manufacturing and services being offshored to their countries.
+Governments in both India and the Philippines are aggressively promoting their respective countries’ advantage as offshoring destinations for companies from the U.S., Europe, and Asia.

 Who has the Offshoring Advantage?

-India is way ahead by many years compared to the Philippines in capturing the bulk of the business processes from the offshoring industry when it took off and expanded.
+India got an early start compared to the Philippines in capturing the bulk of the business processes from the offshoring industry when it took off and expanded.